waku3awa/QuantAgent/README.md

 final_state = trading_graph.graph.invoke(initial_state)
 ```

-For live data, we recommend using the web interface as it provides access to real-time market data through yfinance.
+For live data, we recommend using the web interface as it provides access to real-time market data through yfinance_cache.
 The system automatically fetches the most recent 30 candlesticks for optimal LLM analysis accuracy.

 ### Configuration Options